MeteoSwiss/realtime_pollen_calibration/README.rst

 Development Setup with Mchbuild
 -------------------------------

 Ensure you have mchbuild installed globally for your CSCS user.
-If not run the following:
+If not, ensure your pip is able to reach the MCH PyPI (Nexus) see https://meteoswiss.atlassian.net/wiki/x/XogHAQ, and then run the following:

 .. code-block:: console

     cd ~
+    module load python/3.10.8
     python -m venv mchbuild
     source mchbuild/bin/activate
     pip install mchbuild==0.8.0